Skip to Content

 More Easy Fudge Recipes For The Holiday Season

-And, if you’d like to find out all the goods on making fudge, check out, “Making Fudge Recipes: Your Questions Answered.”
+And, if you’d like to find out all the goods on making fudge, check out “Making Fudge Recipes: Your Questions Answered.”

 Four Ingredient Microwave Peanut Butter Fudge

-If homemade peanut butter fudge is your favorite type of fudge, you’ve got to make this delicious treat.
+If homemade peanut butter fudge is your favorite type of fudge, youโ€™ve got to make this delicious treat with a few simple ingredients.

-Serve up sweet treats like this at your next party – the church potluck, birthdays, holiday parties, or just because you need something decadent and delicious without having to bake it!
+Serve sweet treats like this at your next party โ€“ the church potluck, birthdays, holiday parties, or just because you need something decadent and delicious without having to bake it!

 Microwave peanut butter fudge recipe